-Phenomenology & Practice è il periodico anuale peer-review dedicato all’applicazione del pensiero fenomenologico alla “pratica” filosofica, pedagogica, sociologica e medica.
+Phenomenology & Practice è la rivista anuale online, peer-review dedicata all’applicazione del pensiero fenomenologico alla “pratica” filosofica, pedagogica, sociologica e medica.

 “Phenomenology affirms the primacy of lived experience and of the lifeworld – everyday contexts which we inhabit as natural and taken-for-granted – over the conceptual and theoretical.
 It works to regain a fuller grasp of the nature and significance of our lived experiences.
 Merleau-Ponty (1962) called this the program of “re-learning to look at the world” by “re-awakening the basic experience of the world” (pp. 8, 11).
 Experience can be best understood integrally, using evocative, descriptive language that is neither analytic nor conceptual.
 It is, as Luijpen (1960) says, a question of “restoring to experience its ontological weight.” (p.
 88).
 Proceeding from these premises, phenomenology is understood here as a context-sensitive and transdisciplinary form of inquiry into lived experience that is employed both inside, outside and across of traditional disciplinary boundaries.